yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/5_Verify_Installation.md

     ```
 3. Review the MDE health status details.
 If MDE on macOS is running correctly, the healthy status should be set to true.
     ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/4fbe5e76c8e8128aa2a6390d6db4c0fb20af52bf/Images/macOS/MDEmacOS-CLI1.png)
-       > If you’d like to learn about each returned value and its description for the *mdatp health* command, please refer to the [public documentation](https://learn.microsoft.com/en-us/defender-endpoint/mac-health-status)
+       > If you'd like to learn about each returned value and its description for the *mdatp health* command, please refer to the [public documentation](https://learn.microsoft.com/en-us/defender-endpoint/mac-health-status)
 4. Additional step (option 1):
     To see more options for the health command, run the following command:
     ```sh